maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 First a few defintions,

 - **Resilience** - Resilience is the ability to maintain acceptable service levels during a system failure
-- **Complex Systems** - A system is complex if there are enough moving parts that an individual cannot hold the model in their head, the outputs are unpredictable given the inputs
+- **Complex Systems** - A system is complex if there are enough moving parts that an individual cannot hold the model in their head, the outputs can be unpredictable
 - **Distributed Systems** - A system is distributed if there are multiple components spread over multiple hosts

 Modern systems are increasingly complex and distributed.